AlexGascon/alexgascon-blog/content/blog/2019/01/20/cpython-cython-pypy-an-introductory/index.md

 ---
 title: CPython, Cython, PyPy...
 An introductory guide to the different Python variants
-excerpt: A small introduction to some of the different variants of Python
+description: A small introduction to some of the different variants of Python
 date: "2019-01-20T00:00:00.0000Z"
 tags: python, beginners, pypy, cython
 ---